isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ``reclaimed-declined-addresses`` statistics (again in two variants, global and subnet-specific) are increased.

-A note about statistics: The server does not decrease the ``assigned-addresses`` statistics when a DHCPDECLINE is received and processed successfully.
+A note about statistics: The Kea server does not decrease the ``assigned-addresses`` statistics when a DHCPDECLINE is received and processed successfully.
 While technically a declined address is no longer assigned, the primary usage of the ``assigned-addresses`` statistic is to monitor pool utilization.
-Most people would forget to include ``declined-addresses`` in the calculation, and simply use ``assigned-addresses``/``total-addresses``.
+Most people would forget to include ``declined-addresses`` in the calculation, and would simply use ``assigned-addresses``/``total-addresses``.
 This would cause a bias towards under-representing pool utilization.
-As this has a potential to cause major issues, ISC decided not to decrease ``assigned-addresses`` immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.
+As this has a potential to cause serious confusion, ISC decided not to decrease ``assigned-addresses`` immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.